 HOW CAN I BECOME MORE INVOLVED IN MY SECTION?

 The Section Directors have the ability to designate unofficial officers, to assist with events and other services.
 Contact your section director to inquire about these opportunities.

 WHERE DO I FIND OUT ABOUT SECTION EVENTS?

 The sections occasionally send out notices to their members about activities and events.
 Contact your Section Director to confirm that you are on the mailing list.
-This website also provides updates on events, such as networking and training opportunities.
+APA Virginia also provides information via a digital newsletter, and this website also provides updates on events, such as networking and training opportunities.

 CAN THE SECTION BOUNDARIES CHANGE?

 Yes, the Chapter can change the section boundaries, per the APA Virginia bylaws.
 The Board can establish a new section or modify existing sections by a two-thirds vote.

 DO SECTIONS FUNCTION AS SMALL CHAPTERS?